STAT6130 - Regr Analysis For Bus (Course Syllabus)

-STAT 621 is intended for students with recent, practical knowledge of the use of regression analysis in the context of business applications.
-This course covers the material of STAT 613, but omits the foundations to focus on regression modeling.
+STAT 6210 is intended for students with recent, practical knowledge of the use of regression analysis in the context of business applications.
+This course covers the material of STAT 6130, but omits the foundations to focus on regression modeling.
 The course reviews statistical hypothesis testing and confidence intervals for the sake of standardizing terminology and introducing software, and then moves into regression modeling.
 The pace presumes recent exposure to both the theory and practice of regression and will not be accommodating to students who have not seen or used these methods previously.
 The interpretation of regression models within the context of applications will be stressed, presuming knowledge of the underlying assumptions and derivations.
 The scope of regression modeling that is covered includes multiple regression analysis with categorical effects, regression diagnostic procedures, interactions, and time series structure.
 The presentation of the course relies on computer software that will be introduced in the initial lectures.
 Recent exposure to the theory and practice of regression modeling is recommended.

 Modern Data Mining: Statistics or Data Science has been evolving rapidly to keep up with the modern world.
 While classical multiple regression and logistic regression technique continue to be the major tools we go beyond to include methods built on top of linear models such as LASSO and Ridge regression.
 Contemporary methods such as KNN (K nearest neighbor), Random Forest, Support Vector Machines, Principal Component Analyses (PCA), the bootstrap and others are also covered.
 Text mining especially through PCA is another topic of the course.
 While learning all the techniques, we keep in mind that our goal is to tackle real problems.
 Not only do we go through a large collection of interesting, challenging real-life data sets but we also learn how to use the free, powerful software "R" in connection with each of the methods exposed in the class.
 Prerequisite: two courses at the statistics 4000 or 5000 level or permission from instructor.

 The goal of this course is to introduce students to the R programming language and related eco-system.
 This course will provide a skill-set that is in demand in both the research and business environments.
 In addition, R is a platform that is used and required in other advanced classes taught at Wharton, so that this class will prepare students for these higher level classes and electives.